Autoequivalences of toric surfaces: Toric surfaces and proof of Theorem

 \begin{lemma} If $X$ is a smooth, projective, toric variety (not necessarily a surface), then $-K_X$ is big. \end{lemma}

-\begin{proof} It is well-known (see \cite[\S4.3]{Fulton}) that $-K_X$ is linearly equivalent the sum $\sum_{i\in\Sigma(1)}D_i$ of all torus invariant divisors.
-In particular, the divisor class of $-K_X$ lies in the interior of the pseudoeffective cone (since this is generated as a cone by the classes of the torus invariant divisors).
-It follows (see for example \cite[Theorem 2.2.26]{Lazarsfeld}) that $-K_X$ is big. \end{proof}
+\begin{proof} As is well-known (see \cite[\S4.3]{Fulton}), $-K_X$ is linearly equivalent to $\sum_{i\in\Sigma(1)}D_i$, the sum of all torus invariant prime divisors.
+Picking an ample divisor $H=\sum_i a_iD_i$, we can assume that all $a_i>0$.
+Then $H+mK_X$ is effective for some $m>0$, or in other words, $-mK_X$ is the sum of an ample and an effective divisor, hence big. \end{proof}

-\begin{lemma} If $X$ is a smooth, projective, toric surface and $C\subset X$ is an irreducible curve with $K_X.C=0$, then $C$ is a smooth, rational curve with $C^2=-2$. \end{lemma}

-\begin{proof} Using again the fact that $-K_X $ can be written as the sum of all torus invariant divisors, we have $\sum_{i\in\Sigma(1)}D_i.C=0$.
-Since the $D_i$ generate the pseudoeffective cone (which contains an ample divisor) there is at least one value of $i$ for which $D_i.C \neq 0$.
-Therefore there exists $j\in\Sigma(1)$ for which $D_j.C < 0$ and since $D_j$ and $C$ are both irreducible it follows that $D_j = C$.
-All the torus invariant divisors are isomorphic to $\IP^1$ and so it follows from the adjunction formula that $C$ is a $-2$-curve. \end{proof}